-Avenues South East - 2a Higham Road is a residential home providing care and support for three people with learning disabilities.
-The service is part of a group of homes managed by the Avenues Trust.
-People who lived in the home had autism and communication difficulties.
-There was a registered manager at the home.
+There was a new registered manager at the home who started on 01 September 2015.
 A registered manager is a person who has registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.